 You may not have considered it, but the Marine Corps is a cult.
 It’s true.
 I write this from an undisclosed safe house until the initial backlash subsides.
 I am confident I will be vindicated after a studied review of the assertion, and I can then emerge from hiding.
-The following are 10 indicators that the Marine Corps is a cult:

 1. The EGA